tinganho/balanced-storage/README.md

 ## Inheritance

-Notice first, that whenever there is a scope with an unmatched add or sub methods.
+Notice first, that whenever there is a scope with unmatched add or sub methods.
 The unmatched methods classifies the containing method.
 Here we show the inherited classifications in the comments below:

 ```ts
 class View {